nonbinary-duck/cpp-ip-polling/README.md

         - Every client should have its own set of keys
         - The signature of the keys should be used for identification of what purpose the client has

+## Restrictions

+- I want to avoid any high-level libraries such as NaCl as I intend to learn about cryptography
+- I want to avoid HTTP(s)
+- I will write the program in C++ so I can easily reuse this project for embedded systems

 ## Libraries

 - OpenSSL